-Since when Google announced its new Mobile First optimization, there are lots of discussions about it.
-Some just read parts of Google’s posts and provide misleading information about the future of SEO saying responsive is OK.
+Since when Google announced its new Mobile-First optimization, there are lots of discussions about it.
+Some just read parts of Google's posts and provide misleading information about the future of SEO saying responsive is OK.

 Google has never said Mobile Responsive First.
 Has Never said Responsive First.
 Google Says Mobile First.
-This is future of SEO
+This is the future of SEO

-Simply, this means that you must have a separate Mobile and desktop sites.
+Simply, this means that you must have separate Mobile and desktop sites.
 And for search engine, those sites that have a separate optimized website have priority for indexing, PR and search listings.
 In order to avoid duplicate content error, you need to add a meta tag for every single page of your mobile site and another meta tag for desktop to tell search engines that one is the original and the other is canonical.

-By Comparing the 2 above screenshots, you will see that google does not accept a responsive desktop for mobile and accepts the separate mobile version.
+By Comparing the 2 above screenshots, you will see that Google does not accept a responsive desktop for mobile and accepts the separate mobile version.